celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 - But it works in farcaster.
 - for minipay, you would have to make the user experience much more simple with only voting in stablecoins and much more simple user flow.
 - great job in adding good dollar and self.
-- should have shown that n the video.
+- should have shown that in the video.

 ---